 Grooming Your German Shepherd

-You should bathe your German Shepherd once per month.
-More could dry out their coat or cause skin irritation.
+You should bathe your German shepherd once per month.
+Any more than this could dry out their coat or cause skin irritation.

 Tips To Good Grooming Habits